Larke v Nugus statements explained

-A Larke v Nugus statement is prepared by the Solicitor who originally prepared the disputed will or witnessed its execution.
-These statements are frequently requested by the Claimant’s solicitor as evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.
+A Larke v Nugus statement is a legal statement that is made by the solicitor who prepared a will that has been disputed or who witnessed its execution.
+These statements are frequently requested by someone challenging the will who is looking for evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.

-The name, Lark v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the instruction and execution of a will [Larke v Nugus WTLR 1033].
+The phrase, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the instruction and execution of a will Larke v Nugus WTLR 1033.

-The starting position in relation to disclosure of information regarding a deceased's will is that the information should only be made available to the personal representatives of the estate (or to others with their consent) prior to obtaining the Grant of Administration.
-However, this does not apply where a request for information is made to the Solicitor who prepared and/or witnessed the execution of the will and there is a dispute in relation to that will.
-In these circumstances the Law Society has recommended, since 1959, that the Solicitor should make a statement outlining the circumstances surrounding the instruction and execution of the will to any party to probate proceedings or someone who has a reasonable claim against the will.
+The starting position in relation to disclosure of information regarding a will is that the information should only be made available to the personal representatives of the estate (or to others with their consent) prior to obtaining the Grant of Administration.
+However, this does not apply where a request for information is made to the solicitor who prepared or witnessed the execution of the will and there is a dispute in relation to that will.
+In these circumstances the Law Society has long recommended that the solicitor should make a statement outlining the circumstances surrounding the instruction and execution of the will to any party to probate proceedings or someone who has a reasonable claim against the will.
 In 2000 the case of Larke v Nugus endorsed this long standing recommendation, which means that a request for information now carries judicial weight.

 A request for a Larke v Nugus statement may seek some or all of the following information and documentation:

-- How the provisions of the will were explained to the deceased
+- How the provisions of the will were explained to the deceased; and

 - Who, apart from the attesting witnesses, were present at the execution of the will and where, when and how this took place.

-Where we are instructed to challenge the validity of a will drawn up and/or witnessed by a Solicitor we will ask the Solicitor’s firm to provide us with a copy of their file accompanying the will instruction, together with a Larke v Nugus statement dealing with all the issues raised above.
+Where we are asked to challenge the validity of a will drawn up or witnessed by a Solicitor we will usually ask the Solicitor’s firm to provide us with a copy of their file relating to the will, together with a Larke v Nugus statement dealing with all the issues listed above.
 This will often be very helpful in determining the strength of a validity claim.
 It will often indicate whether the deceased was advised correctly by the Solicitor, whether there were individuals present at instruction/execution to support allegations of undue influence and whether the Solicitor undertook the correct test for testamentary capacity.